scijs/ndarray-lup-solve/README.md

 #### `require('ndarray-lup-solve')( L, U, P, b [, work] )`

 - `L`: The n x n ndarray lower-triangular portion of the LUP factorization.
 The diagonal entries are implicitly assumed to be 1.
+Unchanged by the algorithm.
 - `U`: The n x n ndarray upper-triangular portion of the LUP factorization.
+Unchanged by the algorithm.
 - `P`: An `Array` of length n containg the permutation
 - `b`: An ndarray of length n containing the righthand side of Ax = b
 - `work`: (optional) A vector used to permute the entries.
 If not provided, it is allocated and released into an `ndarray-scratch` typed vector pool.

 Returns `true` on successful completion; `false` otherwise.

+#### `require('ndarray-lup-solve')( LU, LU, P, b [, work] )`

+If the first two arguments are identical then it's understood that both L and U are stored in a single matrix with the diagonal entries of L (all unity) omitted.
+Usage and behavior is otherwise identical.

 ## Credits